emmaschw/mda_assignment_obama/README.md

 # MDA Project

-This is the repository for the group project of the Morocco team for the course Modern Data Analytics (B-KUL-G0Z39A) at KU Leuven.
+This is the repository of the Morocco team for the group project of the course Modern Data Analytics (B-KUL-G0Z39A) at KU Leuven.

 __Team:__ Morocco